Dream Chaser: United Nations

 The United Nations Office for Outer Space Affairs (UNOOSA) selected the cargo Dream Chaser for its first space launch.
-This launch is intended to last for at least two weeks in freeflight to provide space access to United Nations member states that have no space programs of their own.
+This launch is intended to last for at least two weeks in freeflight to provide space access to United Nations member states that have no space programs of their own, and carry up to 35 payloads.
+The United States will pay for the mission and provide all support facilities.

-In 2019, the launch date for the proposed mission, expected to carry up to 35 payloads, was set for 2024.